 I share articles on product management/ start ups here: @manassaloi

-Looking to start your own career as a product manager?
+Looking to your own career as a product manager?
 You might want to check out our One Week PM course.